Woman smiles at camera and eats avocado

 Sugar-free diet: 6 tips for conscious consumption

-It's hard to imagine our modern diet without sugar.
-It is hidden in more than 80 percent of all foods - not only in obvious sweets, but also in products such as sausage and bread.
-Knowing about these hidden sugars is the first step towards acting more consciously and reducing your own consumption in the long term.
+It’s hard to imagine our modern diet without sugar.
+It’s hidden in more than 80 percent of all foods—not just in obvious sweets, but also in products like sausage and bread.
+Being aware of these hidden sugars is the first step toward making more conscious choices and sustainably reducing your consumption.
+In this article, you’ll learn how to identify sugar in your daily life, reduce your intake, and still enjoy life to the fullest.

 (Expert: Giannina Schmelling, nutritionist | Editor: Christin Müller)